FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Protocol

-\begin{remark}[Commitment Model] The Round~1 commitments $\mathsf{Com}_i$ bind parties to their nonces before seeing others' values, preventing adaptive attacks.
-However, \emph{we do not publicly verify these commitments during normal signing}---the masked values $\mathbf{W}_i$ and $\mathbf{U}_i$ cannot be verified without revealing private mask seeds.
+\ifccs\else \begin{remark}[Commitment Model] The Round~1 commitments $\mathsf{Com}_i$ bind parties to their nonces before seeing others' values, preventing adaptive attacks.
+However, \emph{we do not publicly verify these commitments during normal signing}---the masked values $\mathbf{W}_i$ cannot be verified without revealing private mask seeds, and the responses $\mathbf{z}_i$ are privacy-protected by the nonce DKG (Theorem~\ref{thm:it-privacy}).
 Instead, we follow an \emph{optimistic} model: if signing fails (excessive aborts, invalid signatures), the TEE coordinator triggers a blame protocol where parties reveal their commitments for verification.
 This ``commit always, open only on blame'' approach minimizes latency on the normal path while enabling accountability.
-See Section~\ref{sec:blame} for details. \end{remark}
+See Section~\ref{sec:blame} for details. \end{remark} \fi